About Mwanjati Village School Trust

 About Malawi

 A long, narrow country, Malawi sits in southeast Africa and is bordered by Mozambique, Zambia, and Tanzania.
-Lake Malawi-the world's 10th largest lake-covers about 20 percent of eastern Malawi.
-The beautiful scenery includes the Great Rift Valley, mountains, and plateaus.
+Lake Malawi—the world’s 10th largest lake—covers about 20 percent of eastern Malawi.
+The country’s striking scenery includes the Great Rift Valley, mountains, and high plateaus.

-Malawi is one of the least developed countries in the world, with over half of Malawians living below the poverty line.
+Malawi remains one of the least developed countries in the world, with a large share of the population living below the poverty line, and economic growth struggling to keep pace with rapid population increases.

 Meet Our Trustees